-Jubilant FoodWorks shares tumble 9% to hit 52 week low today; here's why - BusinessToday
+Jubilant FoodWorks shares tumble 10% to hit 52 week low today; here's why - BusinessToday

-Shares of Jubilant FoodWorks Ltd slumped 8.85 per cent in Tuesday's early trade to touch a one-year low of Rs 420.50, snapping their three-session climb.
-The sharp drop came after the operator of Domino's Pizza in India reported muted like-for-like (LFL) growth for the March 2026 quarter (Q4 FY26), disappointing Street expectations.
+Shares of Jubilant FoodWorks Ltd slumped 10.15 per cent in Tuesday's late morning trade to touch a fresh one-year low of Rs 414.50, snapping their three-session climb.
+The sharp drop came after the operator of Domino's Pizza in India reported muted like-for-like (LFL) growth for the March 2026 quarter (Q4 FY26), missing Street expectations.

 Brokerage Motilal Oswal Financial Services Ltd (MOFSL) highlighted that Domino's India posted LFL growth of just 0.2 per cent in Q4 FY26, sharply below its estimate of 4 per cent and compared with 12.1 per cent growth in the year-ago quarter (Q4 FY25).
 In contrast, Domino's Turkey delivered relatively stronger momentum, with LFL growth of 9 per cent (post-IAS-29 adjustments).